Bootle: Amenities

-The town has a leisure centre located in the North Park area, which includes a modern gym, swimming pool, and various indoor sports halls.
+The town has a leisure centre, located in the North Park area, which includes a modern gym, swimming pool, and various indoor sports halls.
 The Bootle New Strand shopping centre contains many of the regular high street stores, combined with a smaller collection of local businesses.
-For entertainment there is a wide variety of public houses, snooker clubs and late night bars.
+For entertainment there is a wide variety of public houses, snooker clubs and late-night bars.
 There are also a number of restaurants.

 Politics

 Originally a Conservative seat, Bootle elected early MPs such as Bonar Law, a future Tory Prime Minister.
 The seat was briefly Liberal in the early 1920s.
 Labour first captured the seat in 1929, in the personage of local hairdresser John Kinley, but lost it in 1931.
 Although Kinley recaptured it in 1945 it did not become safely Labour until the long tenure of Simon Mahon.
 It is now impregnable, politically, and since 1997 the Bootle constituency has been one of the safest Labour Party seats in the whole of the United Kingdom.
 The area was represented in parliament by Joe Benton until he stood down in 2015.
 The current MP is Peter Dowd.

-For elections to Sefton Council the town of Bootle is split between the electoral wards of Netherton and Orrell, whose three representatives, who are all members of the Labour Party, are Susan Ellen Bradshaw, Robert John Brennan, and Ian Ralph Maher.
-Derby, whose three representatives are Linda Cluskey and Carol Gustafson, who are members of the Labour Party, and Paul Larkin who is a member of the Liberal Democrats, and finally Linacre whose three representatives, who are all members of the Labour Party, are John Fairclough, Gordon Friel, and Doreen Kerrigan.
+For elections to Sefton Council the town of Bootle is split between the electoral wards of Netherton and Orrell, whose three representatives, are all members of the Labour Party, and are Susan Ellen Bradshaw, Ian Ralph Maher and Tom Spring.
+Derby, whose three representatives are Brenda O'Brien, David Robinson and Anne Thompson and are all members of the Labour Party, and finally Linacre whose three representatives, are all members of the Labour Party, and are John Fairclough, Christine Maher, and Daniel McKee.
 Overall there are nine councillors representing the Bootle area, all of them are members of the Labour Party.

 Overall the electoral wards of Sefton Council in and around Bootle and the parliamentary constituency itself are extremely safe seats for the Labour Party, sometimes standing uncontested by the other parties.

-Expansion of Bootle Docks

-Liverpool2 is an ambitious project with a total investment of up to £300 million to expand the port of Liverpool, creating a river berth near the "Seaforth Triangle" south of the Royal Seaforth Dock and is a primary part of the Mersey Ports Master Plan.
-The project has permission granted by the Secretary of State- Harbour Revision Order.
-Lend Lease is the contractor building the project.